janelia-flyem/flyem-conda-recipes/README.md

 2. `master-conda-build-config.yaml`: A [`conda-build` config][cbc] file, which is used to constrain the versions of certain common dependencies in our stack.

-3. A collection of `conda-build` recipes to build third-party software.
+3. A collection of conda recipes to build *third-party* software.
 Note that most of the recipes listed in `flyem-recipe-specs.yaml` are *not* stored here in this collection.
 That's because many software packages include a conda recipe directly in their own git repos.
-(That includes all of the software packages FlyEM develops ourselves.)
-But sometimes we need to build a third-party package that does not include its own conda-recipe.
-In those cases, we wrote our own conda recipes, and we store them here.
+But sometimes we need to build a third-party package that does not include its own conda recipe.
+In those cases, we have written custom conda recipes, and we store them here.

 [pcs]: https://github.com/ilastik/publish-conda-stack
 [cbc]: https://docs.conda.io/projects/conda-build/en/latest/resources/variants.html